 The Ambersons live in a rambling mansion that dominates the town, and is every bit as much a character in the story as any of the protagonists.
 It is a focal point of the town, and the townspeople are seen in the opening scene standing outside, commenting on its grandeur, and the various state of the art facilities found therein.
 It is clear that they are somewhat in awe, although their admiration is tempered by a vein of envy of the Ambersons, who epitomise wealth and status in Indianapolis society.
 The Amberson mansion is every bit as imposing a structure internally, consisting of massive ceilings, oppressive shadows, and within which resides an endless, winding staircase that rises ever upwards into the darkness.

-The huge imposing staircase found within the mansion is no doubt a metaphor for the societal hierarchy, but also director Welles gives the impression with this elaborate set design that the massive staircase winds up story after story, hundreds of feet high into the rafters, and without so much as a window to be found, into a dark void that foretells the fate the family will soon confront.
+The huge imposing staircase found within the mansion is no doubt a metaphor for the hierarchy of the broader society, but also director Welles gives the impression with this elaborate set design that the massive staircase winds up story after story, hundreds of feet high into the rafters, and without so much as a window to be found, into a dark void that foretells the fate the family will soon confront.

 Shortly after George’s father dies leaving Isobel widowed, Eugene Morgan returns after twenty years away, back to the town that rejected him and accompanied by his beautiful daughter Lucy (Anne Baxter).
 He is now a widower himself and highly successful in his own right, having established himself as a prominent manufacturer and inventor of automobiles.
 Eugene hopes to rekindle his long-delayed romance with Isobel, now that he is a man of substantial means worthy of the Ambersons.
 But these efforts at reclaiming his lost opportunity are destined to be thwarted at every turn by George’s interventions, having taken it upon himself to defend his family’s archaic sense of honour by spurning Eugene’s attentions to his mother, in utter disregard for her feelings.